Brain tumours and PIP (Personal Independence Payment)

-It’s important to give detailed information and examples throughout the form and really think how your life’s changed since diagnosis.
+It’s important to give detailed information and examples throughout the form and really think about how your life’s changed since diagnosis.
 You must have had a condition for three months before you can apply for PIP, so many people adapt during this time and find solutions.

 In this initial period, you may normalise your aids, forget life before and feel as though you don’t have difficulties as a result.
 But this is not true.

 The assessor will make a note of all your responses, including your mental state during the assessment.
-They'll also take notes on, for instance, if you travelled by bus, noting you can travel on public transport alone.
+If you have a face to face appointment, they will also take notes on, for instance, if you travelled by bus, noting you can travel on public transport alone.

 However, if you’re uncomfortable with anything they ask, tell them.
-And if you need someone with you, whether for moral support or to join discussions and take notes, let the centre know beforehand; as long as the person is over 16, this should be fine.
+And if you need someone with you, whether for moral support or to join discussions and take notes, let the assessment centre know beforehand; as long as the person is over 16, this should be fine.